DevExpress-Examples/winforms-dashboard-pass-dashboard-parameters-to-stored-procedure/README.md

 <!-- default badges end -->
 # Dashboard for WinForms - How to Pass a Dashboard Parameter to a Stored Procedure

 This example shows how to pass a [dashboard parameter](https://docs.devexpress.com/Dashboard/16169) to a [stored procedure](https://docs.devexpress.com/Dashboard/113946).
-In this example, the [DashboardDesigner.CustomParameters](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardDesigner.CustomParameters) is handled to change the dashboard parameter's default value before it is passed to the stored procedure.
+In this example, the [DashboardDesigner.CustomParameters](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardDesigner.CustomParameters) event is handled to change the dashboard parameter's default value before it is passed to the stored procedure.

 In the result, only the values specified in the `CustomParameters` event are in effect.